openglbook/openglbook.com/_includes/chapter-2-content.md

 Buffers can be bound to several different targets, in our case `GL_ARRAY_BUFFER`, which signifies that the data provided contains vertex attributes.
-The target is bound to the buffer with a call to `glBindBuffer`, which takes the target type as its first parameter, and the buffer’s identifier (returned from `glGenBuffers`) as the second:
+The target is bound to the buffer with a call to `glBindBuffer`, which takes the target type as its first parameter, and the buffer's identifier (returned from `glGenBuffers`) as the second:

 {% gist 11134882 %}